RobViren/PartMan/README.md

 ## Any Downsides?

 The websites could make breaking changes at any moment.
 They could decide to rate limit or **block IP addresses**, so use at your own discretion.
-By releasing this I am opening up everyone doing this, but I may as well level the playing field.
+By releasing this I am opening up everyone doing this, but It may as well level the playing field.

 MIT LICENSE